 The allocation of graduate supervision for this course is the responsibility of the Department of Engineering Science and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Engineering Science.

 As well as ongoing assessment by your supervisor, you will be required to write a report and give a presentation on your research at the end of the first year, and to present a detailed and coherent plan for the second and final phase in the second year of your master’s.

 At the end of the second year, you will be required to submit a thesis which is read and examined viva voce by experts in the field, one from the department and one from elsewhere.
 The thesis is likely to result in the publication of one or more journal papers.

-Others enter the spectrum of professions which value a high ability in mathematical modelling, systems analysis and design, and so on.
+Others enter the spectrum of professions which value a high ability in mathematical modelling, systems analysis and design.